hgschmie/factorio-fiber-optics/DEVELOPMENT.md

 - A smaller (1x1) FOC would be nice.
 It would have fewer IO pins (maybe only 8).
 However, the picture gets really crowded (two LEDs and two connection points surrounded by eight IO Pins...).
 Also, with a subset of IO pins, there would need to be some GUI that allows connecting the pins to a specific fiber strand.

 - Rotating the power connection points (and the LEDs) with the FOC would be nice.
 I don't think the power switch can be rotated.

-- There are ways to store and restore information during cut/paste and blueprinting (compaktcircuit does it) which would allow to reduce the 16 different IO pin items to maybe 2 (one for pin 1, one for everything else)

 ## Observations